Governance

 Article 26 (Exercise of Voting Rights)

-• 1.A shareholder may exercise its voting rights in writing without attending the general meeting.
+1.The Company adopts an electronic voting system, and shareholders may exercise their voting rights electronically without attending the general meeting.

 Article 27 (Method of Resolution of a General Meeting of Shareholders)